UCL-MIRSG/ansible-collection-infra/playbooks/README.md

 This collection is tested using Ansible Molecule.

-Each playbooks has its own Molecule configuration, which can be found it the `ansible_collections/mirsg/infrastructure/playbooks/molecule/` folder.
+Each playbook has its own Molecule configuration, which can be found in the `ansible_collections/mirsg/infrastructure/playbooks/molecule/` folder.
 Molecule base configurations are used to reduce to amount of duplication in the setup for testing each playbook.
 There are two base configurations